Install Intel oneAPI C++ and Fortran compiler

 Linux

-On Linux, oneAPI requires GNU GCC headers etc..
-Some HPC systems have a too-old GCC version defaulting for Intel oneAPI.
-This can cause problems with C++ stdlib or other linking problems.
-If needed, set environment variable CXXFLAGS for Intel GCC toolchain if needed in custom “oneapi.sh” like:
+On Linux, oneAPI requires GNU GCC toolchain.
+Some HPC systems have a too-old GCC version default for Intel oneAPI.
+This can cause problems with C++ STL linking.
+If needed, set environment variable CXXFLAGS for Intel GCC toolchain in custom “oneapi.sh” like:

 export CXXFLAGS=--gcc-toolchain=/opt/rh/gcc-toolset-12/root/usr/